 The particle size distribution is derived with a mathematical deconvolutiun procedure from the 20 D-electrometers and the 20 E-electrometers.
 The measured mobility classified channel signals of both columns are combined and deconvoluted together to derive the particle size distribution (particle number density distrbution) in the whole size range from 3 nm to 10 µm.

 The measurement process is completely automatic and well controlled.
-The airflows are driven by three software controlled blowers to compensate for possible obstructions and to take into account air pressure.
-Particle charging and filtering are also continuosly monitored and adjusted by software.
+The airflows are driven by three software-controlled blowers to compensate for possible obstructions and to take into account air pressure.
+Particle charging and filtering are also continuously monitored and adjusted by software.

 All parts of the instrument are contained in the single box.
 The EAS is controlled by an external computer via a RS-232 interface.

 Every once in a while the EAS requires cleaning to remove deposited particles from the mobility analyzer and corona needle tips.
 The cleaning frequency depends on the pollution level and may exceed three month.